Answer all your common questions about an education with SUNY Online

-What programs are offered in the supported SUNY Online model?
+What programs are offered in the coach-supported SUNY Online pathways?

 If I enroll in a program, am I a SUNY Online student or am I campus student?
 I want my degree to say the name of the college I attend.

 If you enroll in a degree program, you will be a student of the campus offering the program.
 For example, if you apply to the Electrical Engineering degree offered by Stony Brook University, you are still a Stony Brook student.
 When you graduate, your diploma will be identical to the diplomas granted by that college to students studying on campus.
 Your degree will not say "online" or "SUNY Online."
 In the Stony Brook example, your diploma would be a Bachelor of Science from Stony Brook University.